sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/hardware-requirements.md

 In general, the backend's use of these resources scales linearly with the total number of checks executed by all Sensu agents connecting to the backend.

 The Sensu backend is a massively parallel application that can scale to any number of CPU cores.
-Provision roughly one CPU core for every 50 checks per second (including agent keepalives).
+Provision approximately one CPU core for every 50 checks per second (including agent keepalives).
+For most installations, four CPU cores are sufficient.
-Most installations are fine with four CPU cores, but larger installations may find that more CPU cores (8+) are necessary.
+Larger installations may find that more CPU cores (8+) are necessary.

 Every executed Sensu check results in storage writes.
 When provisioning storage, a good guideline is to have twice as many **sustained disk input/output operations per second (IOPS)** as you expect to have events per second.

-Don't forget to include agent keepalives in this calculation.
+Don't forget to include agent keepalives in your calculation.
 Each agent publishes a keepalive every 20 seconds.
 For example, in a cluster of 100 agents, you can expect the agents to consume 10 write IOPS for keepalives.

-The Sensu backend uses a relatively modest amount of RAM under most circumstances.
+The Sensu backend uses a relatively modest amount of RAM in most circumstances.
 Larger production deployments use more RAM (8+ GB).

 ## Sensu agent requirements

 ### Agent minimum requirements

-This configuration is the minimum required to run the Sensu agent (although it is insufficient for production use:
+This configuration is the minimum required to run the Sensu [agent][10] (although it is insufficient for production use):

-- 386, amd64, ARM (ARMv5 minimum), or MIPS CPU
+- 386, amd64, ARMv5, or MIPS CPU
 - 128 MB RAM
 - 10 mbps network link